Christchurch City Council: Kerbside waste collection

 Christchurch has a wheelie bin kerbside collection system, which replaced their previous system.
 The previous system required the resident to put a black rubbish bag out every week to the kerbside, along with a green recycling crate.
 With the current system, residents are given three wheelie bins: One 240 litre bin (recycling), One 140 litre bin (rubbish), and one 80 litre bin (organics).
 Each week, residents can put two of the three bins out.
 The 80 litre organics bin goes out every week and the 240 litre recycling and the 140 litre rubbish alternate.

 Christchurch City Libraries

 The Shuttle

 Whilst public transport is the responsibility of regional councils, the Christchurch City Council provided a free central city service.
-The Shuttle operated from December 1998 to February 2011 and came to an end with the main earthquake.
+The Shuttle operated from December 1998 to February 2011 and came to an end with the February 22 earthquake.